Councilwoman Suzanne Klapp

-Vice Mayor Suzanne Klapp began her first term on the Scottsdale City Council in January 2009, and was re-elected to a second term which began in January 2013.
+Councilwoman Suzanne Klapp began her first term on the Scottsdale City Council in January 2009 and was re-elected to a second term, beginning January 2013.

-She has 37 years of broad management experience in manufacturing, distribution and retail operations.
-She began her career with the Whirlpool Corp. where she worked for 14 years in a variety of staff and operations management positions in marketing, internal and external communications, human resources, production and material control.
-She was Whirlpool’s company spokesman for its large refrigeration manufacturing facility in Evansville, IN and the company’s headquarters in Benton Harbor, Michigan.

-Vice Mayor Klapp owned a custom injection molding plastics plant for five years in Indiana before moving west.
+She has 40 years of broad management experience in manufacturing, distribution and retail operations.
+Her career began with Whirlpool Corp., where she worked for 14 years in staff and operations management positions in marketing, internal and external communications, human resources, production and material control.
+She served as the company’s spokesman both at its large refrigeration manufacturing facilities in Indiana and its headquarters in Michigan.
+Subsequently, Councilwoman Klapp owned a custom injection plastics molding plant in Indiana for 5 years before moving west.

-She was general manager of Larson Juhl’s logistics center in Los Angeles for five years, overseeing sales and operations for the framing products distributor throughout southern California and Hawaii.
-She joined the FastFrame custom framing franchise stores in 1997 as a retailer in the Los Angeles area.
+She was general manager of Larson Juhl’s logistics center in Los Angeles for five years, responsible for sales and operations for the framing products distributor in southern California and Hawaii and for transfer shipments to other distribution centers in the West and Midwest.
+She joined the FastFrame custom framing franchise in 1997 as a retailer in the Los Angeles area.

-She grew up in Evansville and attended the University of Evansville where she obtained a Bachelor of Arts degree in English and Journalism and was Campus Editor of the school newspaper.
-She earned a Master of Business Administration degree from Southern Methodist University’s Cox School of Business in Dallas, Texas.
+She grew up in Evansville IN and attended the University of Evansville, receiving her BA degree in English and Journalism.
+She earned an MBA degree from Southern Methodist University’s Cox School of Business in Dallas TX.